Azure-Samples/azure-ai-studio-secure-bicep/bicep/managedvnet/README.md

 ## Getting Started

-To deploy the infrastructure for the secure Azure AI Studio, you need to:
+To set up the infrastructure for the secure Azure AI Studio, you will need to install the necessary prerequisites and follow these steps.

 ### Prerequisites